-Over the past year we have continued to see an increase in referrals coming into the service, yet we have seen no increase in the numbers of children whose names are on the child protection register or in the number of children who are looked after.
+Over the past year we have continued to see an increase in the number of service users coming into our service, yet we have seen no increase in the numbers of children whose names are on the child protection register or in the number of children who are looked after.
 Therefore we can determine from these figures that we are intervening and working with families at an earlier stage and preventing cases escalating.
 Our focus therefore has to remain on early intervention and preventative work so that we support not only the families but our colleagues in education, health and our voluntary sector partners to manage lower level referrals with a proportionate response and level of intervention.

-In 2017-18 our commitment going forward is to improve families' lives by giving them the support they need, when they need it in addition to this we aim to continue to give focus on the targeted areas whilst having regard to other priorities such as Child Poverty and ensuring that vulnerable children receive the best start in life to help reduce inequality in future years.
+In 2018-19 our commitment going forward is to improve families' lives by giving them the support they need, when they need it in addition to this we aim to continue to give focus on the targeted areas whilst having regard to other priorities such as Child Poverty and ensuring that vulnerable children receive the best start in life to help reduce inequality in future years.